qpfiffer/qpfiffer.com/posts/2020-03-25-Setjmp_Primer.markdown

 With quarantine being a Real Thing in our lives now, I've been spending a lot more time on personal projects than I have in a while.
 One of the things I recently added to [Lair](https://git.sr.ht/~qpfiffer/lair) is a sort of runtime exception.
-I needed these because without them, I wouldn't be able to properly do unit testing on real code samples.
+I needed something like this because without it, I wouldn't be able to properly do unit testing on real code samples.
+I was just calling `exit(1)` before, which is not really useful.

 I'm always on the lookout for [fun](https://linux.die.net/man/2/writev) and [weird](https://linux.die.net/man/2/posix_fadvise) new syscalls, and